 1. Bleach with Chamomile

 Chamomile is one of the most commonly used products to bleach your hair.
-This is why we’re showing you this one first.
-Lemon is another lightening agent, and you can combine it with chamomile.
-The process is super easy.

 - In a pot, boil two cups of water.